-All relationships of a business or private nature with external contractors, or potential contractors should be made known to the employees Head of Service and Director and recorded on a Register of Interest form available on SIMON and forwarded to Human Resources.
+All relationships of a business or private nature with external contractors, or potential contractors should be made known to the employees Head of Service and Director.

-All hospitality received and given should be appropriate and necessary and must, wherever possible, have the prior sanction of the Head of Service or Director and must be recorded in the department's hospitality book.
+All hospitality received and given should be appropriate and necessary and must, wherever possible, have the prior sanction of the Head of Service or Director and must be recorded in the Hospitality book kept within Corporate Resources.
 There is a Protocol on Corruption, Gifts and Hospitality contained within the Staff Code of Conduct.